 For more information please contact Dr. Daniel Tagliarina at firstname.lastname@example.org

 The Model United Nations Club at Utica University is focused on teaching students’ debate, interpersonal communication, and research skills in preparation for the annual Model UN conference that Utica University attends, the Harvard National Model United Nations in February (HNMUN).

 - Harvard National Model United Nations (HNMUN) conference: This is the annual Model UN conference that the Utica Model UN team attends held in Boston in the Spring Semester.
 In the Model UN conference, participating students will be assigned a country to represent in a large conference in which they will have to assume the role of said country and debate from that position on an assigned topic.
 While the focus of the club has been to educate students important life skills, the Model United Club at Utica University have won awards competing in conferences with other schools.
 Students from all majors and backgrounds and welcome to join.

 - United Nations HQ trip: This is an annual trip where the Model UN club tours the UN headquarters in New York City.
 During this trip there will be guest speakers who are diplomats and officials at the UN who will speak to students about the inner workings of the UN and are available for questioning.
 Students from all majors and backgrounds and welcome to join.

 For more information please contact Dr. Jun Kwon at email@example.com

 This honor society recognizes the academic achievements of outstanding students who have taken political science classes.

 Events under the Pi Sigma Alpha Political Science Honor Society:

-- Speaker Series: Part of the Utica College’s chapter’s goal is to educate the college community and the wider community about important issues of the day.
+- Speaker Series: Part of the Utica University’s chapter’s goal is to educate the college community and the wider community about important issues of the day.
 There are two public lectures are held each year, one during fall semester and another during spring.